zmon/legal-git-hub/github-non-coders.md

 Communications is another reason:

-You want to communicate to your team as well as non team members will want to communicate to you.

-* If you follow the project you will be alerted when issues are added and change.
-  When code is changed.
+All sorts of people will visit your GitHub repo besides your team members.

+What will they see when they visit your GitHub repo:

+* Title
+* Short Description
+* URL to something
+* Filelist
+* Readme

+Three other things

+* Issues An example of a [non team member question](https://github.com/codeforkansascity/Neighborhood-Dashboard/issues/5#issuecomment-111887393).
-* Discussions in issues or slack can be summarized in the Wiki
+* Wiki discussions in issues or slack can be summarized in the Wiki, and the Wiki can be your projects documentation.
-* You can create a simple web site for your app, or host the app itself.
+* gh-pages, you can create a simple web site for your app, or host the app itself.

-An example of a [non team member question](https://github.com/codeforkansascity/Neighborhood-Dashboard/issues/5#issuecomment-111887393).

-# Participating on a existing projects

-# Working on an existing project with GitHub client
+# How do I add a file to a repo

-### Create a clone on your computer
+### Create a clone of the repository on your computer

 1. Open up your GitHub client
 1. File -> Clone Repository